jermspeaks/christmas-adventure/src/content/sections/section-52.md

     target: section-87.md
   - text: "Ask to be part of the official investigation"
     target: section-88.md
+  - text: "Review all your evidence and prepare to confront the suspect"
+    target: section-27.md
 ---

 # Presenting to Officer Martinez